Support us by buying ourPDF bookletwhich contains over 100 OSCE checklists

 The extrinsicpathway is activated by the release of tissuefactors and goes as follows:

 The combined pathway then proceeds the intrinsic/extrinsic pathways and goes as follows:

 Factor X (+ Factor V) → Factor II → Factor I (+ Factor XIII → Fibrin mesh)

-Here is a diagram to help put all of this into context:
+The diagram below should help put all of this into context.

 How are clots later dissolved?